Things to do in Askrigg, North Yorkshire

 History of Askrigg

-The name of Askrigg dates back to Viking times and there is evidence of old Norse farms in this area and possibly even earlier settlements.
+The name of Askrigg dates back to Viking times and there is evidence of old Norse farms in this area and possibly even earlier settlements.13th century and the 14th century, the area was used by the Cistercian monks for grazing their sheep, but this ended with the Dissolution of the Monasteries in the 16th century.

 By 1587 Askrigg had a charter for a market, which was held on Thursdays.
 During the Industrial Revolution Askrigg was at its zenith, producing textiles and knitting from its local mill.